British Youth Council Delegates

 'I love the opportunity to be a part of the British youth council as it helps empower young women and embraces the diversity of everyone. it is an amazing way to have a voice and make a change within society, no one should be silenced for what they believe in.'

-Katie, 18, Worthing Katie is passionate about empowering young women and girls to speak out
+Katie, 18, North Wales Katie is passionate about youth mental health and empowering young women to achieve gender parity

 Kirsty, 17, North East Kirsty is passionate about: women's representation in the media and advocating the importance of self-belief in young women and girls.